Cat communication: Meow

 The most familiar sounds of adult cats are "meow" or "miaow" (pronounced /miˈaʊ/).
 A meow can be assertive, plaintive, friendly, bold, welcoming, attention-soliciting, demanding, or complaining.
 It can even be silent, where the cat opens its mouth but does not produce any sound.

 A mew is a high-pitched meow that is often produced by domestic kittens.
 It is apparently used to solicit attention from their mother, but they are also used by adult cats.
 By around three to four weeks of age, kittens do not mew when at least one littermate is present, and at four to five months of age, kittens stop mewing altogether.
 Adult cats rarely meow to each other, and so adult meowing to human beings is likely to be a post-domestication extension of mewing by kittens.

 Although videos which seemingly show cats speaking in human language are frequently shared on the internet, differences in cats' vocal tract prevent them from vocalising human language exactly.
 Instead, animal behaviour experts explain they are modifying the "meow" vocalisation to mimic certain human words.
 For example, a cat which frequently hears its owner say "no" may learn to use "mow" in a low tone.

 Chirrup

-The chirr or chirrup sounds like a meow rolled on the tongue.
+The chirrup, also referred to as a chirr or trill, sounds like a meow rolled on the tongue.
 It is commonly used by mother cats to call their kittens inside the nest.
 As such, kittens recognize their own mother's chirp, but they do not respond to the chirps of other mothers.
 It is also used in a friendly manner by cats when they are greeted by another cat or a human.
 Therefore, people can mimic the sound to reassure and greet pet cats.